 No, we are an operating organization and not a funding organization.
 As an implementing organization we work in partnership with the government to improve the quality of public education across the country.
-You may contact the Azim Premji Philanthropic Initiatives for this.
+You may contact the Philanthropy for this.

 Azim Premji Foundation primarily works in education as a vehicle of social change.
 However, we realize that related domains like health, nutrition, livelihoods, governance and ecology also have a critical bearing on education.
 We work in these areas recognizing their complex inter-related manner and partner with like-minded organizations where possible since it is not feasible for a single organization to work with equal intensity and focus across all these developmental domains.